Fraser Health Crisis Line

 What kinds of calls does the crisis line receive?

-People call for numerous and varied reasons: suicide, mental health problems, relationship conflicts, family violence, grief, addiction issues, or just plain loneliness.
+People call for numerous and varied reasons: suicide, try mental health problems, about it relationship conflicts, family violence, grief, addiction issues, or just plain loneliness.
 Examples include:

 - Caller experiencing depressive symptoms and suicidal thoughts: lost his wife and job.